Witiko/doctoral-thesis/main.md

 information, to visualize the information, and to use the information as a basis for computation.
-However, all these advanced features are predicated on a much more basic and fundamental feature: the ability of the math information retrieval system to *accurately* retrieve the information that satisfies the needs of a user.
+However, all these advanced features are predicated on a much more basic and fundamental feature: the ability of the math information retrieval system to *accurately* retrieve the information that satisfy the needs of its users.

 In this chapter, I will report the results of my research of document representations that enable accurate math information retrieval: